yakworks/gorm-tools/docs/index.md

 }
 ```

-## Install Dependency
+## Getting started

-To use the Gorm-Tools you should add a dependency on the plugin to your build.gradle file:
+To use the Gorm-Tools add the dependency on the plugin to your build.gradle file:

 ```
-runtime "org.grails.plugins:gorm-tools:@VERSION@"
+runtime "org.grails.plugins:dao:@VERSION@"
 ```

+And you can start using the plugin by calling the dao methods on domain classes.
+The plugin adds several persistence methods to domain classes.
+Which delegates to dao classes.
+This includes persist(), create(params), update(update), remove()

+See [DAO Services](dao.md) for more details